bootdotdev/blog/content/jobs/whats-the-job-outlook-for-computer-science-students.md

 Programming jobs vary in their educational requirements.
 Depending on the position, [*certifications*](https://blog.boot.dev/jobs/where-to-get-a-programming-certificate/), [*associates*](https://blog.boot.dev/jobs/programming-job-with-associates-degree/) or Bachelor’s degrees may be necessary. **Most positions however simply require that you know what your're doing**, and that you can complete the programming tasks required of you.
 A portfolio of side projects is a great way to break into the industry.

-In some cases it may be beneficial to seek out internships or to consider a [*coding bootcamp*](https://blog.boot.dev/jobs/is-coding-bootcamp-worth-it/) in order to gain the coding knowledge necessary to be hired for a job.
+In some cases it may be beneficial to seek out internships or to consider a [*coding bootcamp*](https://blog.boot.dev/jobs/is-coding-bootcamp-worth-it/) to gain the coding knowledge necessary to be hired for a job.
 When it comes to the level of education needed, make sure you research what the specific position you're interested requires.
 For example, machine learning specialists may require more formal training that front-end developers.

 ## So what are the career options in computer science?